 Who to Include in the Mailing

 The goal here is really to extend the party beyond the screen so it works best if everyone receives the same mailing.
-“It’s fun having everyone ‘in attendance’ drinking the same cocktail and nibbling on the same treats,” explains Beth Helmstetter, a wedding planner who recently launched her own gifting shop.
+“It’s fun having everyone ‘in attendance’ drinking the same cocktail and nibbling on the same treats,” explains Beth Helmstetter, a wedding planner who successfully launched her own gifting shop.

 Of course, sending individual boxes can start to add up.
 “Budget often drives who receives a box, but if money is not an issue, consider sending boxes to everyone invited to the virtual wedding ceremony,” Landman adds.

 If budget, or even last-minute execution, is a concern, know that it is possible to recreate this idea on a smaller scale.
-“You can certainly make it an experience for all your guests but if you want to limit gift boxes to immediate family or your bridal parties to keep within your budget, you can do that as well,” says Alexandra Puccini of Lavender and Pine Gifting.
+“You can certainly make it an experience for all your guests but if you want to limit gift boxes to immediate family or your bridal parties to keep within your budget, you can do that as well,” says Alexandra Puccini of Lavender + Pine Gifting.